mingruimingrui/Transformer2/README.md

 operations which theoretically should be much less computationaly expensive.

 Note, if you think 25% to 50% is vague, its because the ratio of time spent has a huge variance and it is diffiult to give a good value.
-Will plot a distribution curve with box plot soonish in the future.
+Would likely plot a distribution curve with box plot (hopefully some time soon).

 This repository aims to address the issue of slow beam search with `tf.function` autograph to encapsulate conditional arguments as part of a